 - Easy for Short Term stays: If you’re only in Nairobi for 1-2 months, Airbnb is more flexible, requiring less paperwork, guarantees, etc.

 - Negotiable: If you’re staying in Nairobi a while, you could get a discount on the listed Airbnb price.

 - No Deposit Necessary: Airbnb hosts have other options for recouping any losses from a guest or tenant.

-The is the first place everyone goes to find and offer apartments in Nairobi.
+The first place everyone goes to find and offer expat apartments in Nairobi.

 The most common listings are rooms available in shared apartments and unfurnished 2-4 bedroom apartments.

 Whatever kind of apartment you’re looking for, post in the group with your needs, preferred neighbourhoods, and budget.
 You’ll get plenty of replies to a well-crafted post.

 Nairobi Interns & Consultants Accommodation (NICA)